shidel/FDI/README.md

         FPSRC       = Set in FPINS600 and points to list of source packages to be installed.

+        FDUALP      = By default is empty.
+But, set it to y if sources and binaries are contained in a single package.

         FSCAN       = Used to determine if all drives should be scanned during the actual installation to run additional installers.

         FEXT        = File extension of new source AUTOEXEC.BAT and FDCONFIG.SYS files that will be used to replace existing versions.
-                    The default setting is "NEW".
-(AUTOEXEC.NEW, FDCONFIG.NEW)
+                    The default setting is "DEF".
+(AUTOEXEC.DEF, FDCONFIG.DEF)

         FLANG       = Current Language translation file.